 Computer Science – In Computer Science students will learn computational thinking, the principles of solving problems using computers, the sub-systems that make up computer systems and how they relate to each other as well as software, hardware and people and the skills required to understand how to solve problems using high-level programming language.

-Social Science – A combination of Business Studies, Economics, Geography and Global Perspectives.
-A foundation course focusing on skills and knowledge to provide the basis for studying Business Studies in Year 12.
+Economics – Economics at IGCSE level develops an understanding of economic theory, terminology and principles.
+It is a foundation course focusing on skills and knowledge to provide the basis for studying further in Year 12.

 Business Studies – Business Studies helps to develop students’ knowledge of the business world in both the public and private sectors.
 It introduces students to business decision making and how businesses are established, organised and run.